MA-MacDonald/stream-engine/README.md

 ```
 ![StreamEngine Example](https://i.imgur.com/ADOYrDv.png)

-**Note** These gif images may be choppy and not reflect proper performance.

 You can change the speed of the plot by passing an interval to StreamAnimation.
 `anim = StreamAnimation(fig, interval=100)`
 Delay between frames in milliseconds.
 Defaults to 200.